 - Vigo was listed second on the latest depth chart at the right cornerback spot behind fifth-year senior Jimmy Smith.
-He started at nickel back against Hawai'i in week 3 but suffered a leg injury and could return this week against Kansas State. - Vigo attended New Brunswick High School in New Jersey, an athletic powerhouse that has produced the likes of Colorado Rockies standout Eric Young, Sr., Carolina Panthers WR Dwayne Jarrett, New Orleans Saints LB Jonathan Casillas and 1974 NBA first round pick Gary Brokaw. - Vigo was originally a part of the 2008 recruiting class but took a gray shirt and enrolled in the spring of 2009.
+He started at nickel back against Hawai'i but suffered a leg injury and will be out 4-6 weeks and could potentially return for either the Iowa State or Kansas State games. - Vigo attended New Brunswick High School in New Jersey, an athletic powerhouse that has produced the likes of Colorado Rockies standout Eric Young, Sr., Carolina Panthers WR Dwayne Jarrett, New Orleans Saints LB Jonathan Casillas and 1974 NBA first round pick Gary Brokaw. - Vigo was originally a part of the 2008 recruiting class but took a gray shirt and enrolled in the spring of 2009.
 He stated, "I took advantage of the situation and was able to put on more weight.
-It made me hungry and more confident, I'm sure it was a great thing for me." - Vigo completed extensive community service in high school, volunteering a a soup kitchen in New Jersey, the New Jersey Community Food Bank, Rose Mountain Care Center, the Special Olympics, the Institute for Children with Cancer and Blood Disorders and read Across America.
-He was also an assistant coach for a local Pop Warner team and child care aid for a preschool organization called Catholic Charities. - In addition to those community outreach programs, he was involved in the Manytown, N.J., Human Relations Youth Leadership Forum and was a New Brunswick Board of Education Student Representative. - Vigo is an avid boxer for the purposes of sparring and conditioning, but doesn't compete because of his involvement in football. - Vigo is the first in his family to attend college.
+It made me hungry and more confident, I'm sure it was a great thing for me."

+- Vigo completed extensive community service in high school, volunteering a a soup kitchen in New Jersey, the New Jersey Community Food Bank, Rose Mountain Care Center, the Special Olympics, the Institute for Children with Cancer and Blood Disorders and read Across America.
+He was also an assistant coach for a local Pop Warner team and child care aid for a preschool organization called Catholic Charities. - In addition to those community outreach programs, he was involved in the Manytown, N.J., Human Relations Youth Leadership Forum and was a New Brunswick Board of Education Student Representative. - Vigo is an avid boxer for the purposes of sparring and conditioning, but doesn't compete because of his involvement in football. - · Vigo is the first in his family to attend college.